7 Best Olympic Lifting Shoes in 2023

 Conclusion

-The best Olympic lifting shoes are the Reebok Legacy Lifter: they offer the best compromise of quality and price that lets more people get into the Olympic lifts – or just heavy squats – with the best equipment.
+The best Olympic lifting shoes are the Reebok Legacy Lifter III: they offer the best compromise of quality and price that lets more people get into the Olympic lifts – or just heavy squats – with the best equipment.
 This lets you get more results for less money, and that’s our focus.

 Alternatives like the Adidas Adipower weightlifting shoes or the Nike Romaleos can be used for super-premium training but don’t offer much more than the Legacy lifters.
 They’re also specific to the shape and size of your foot, while the Legacy lifter is more universally well-fitted.

 You can get a cheaper choice if you’re looking for squat shoes, with brands like Inov8 and Nordic lifting offering interesting alternatives.
-The entry level market also includes the powerlift and PR2, which may suit your budget for a beginner weightlifter, CrossFit enthusiast, or Powerlifter.
+The entry level market also includes the powerlift and PR2, which may suit your budget for a beginner weightlifter, fitness enthusiast, or Powerlifter.

 Keep your needs and style of training in mind, and always focus on what you’re getting for each dollar you spend.
 We’ve put value for money first, and that’s put the Legacy lifter first on our list!